Skip to main content

 NameRequiredDescription

-noticeNoRecovery guidance when the feed contains no events — suggests narrowing the magnitude tier, widening the time window, or using earthquake_search for filtered queries.
-Absent when the feed contains events.
+noticeNoRecovery guidance when the feed contains no events, or how to continue when a page was capped — narrowing the magnitude tier, widening the time window, paging with the cursor, or using earthquake_search for filtered queries.
+Absent when a single page covers the whole feed.

 feed_urlYesSource feed URL.